paladine/telearena_follow/README.md

   * Healing your group
     * Define `group_heal_spell`, command `healg`
   * Logging off
-    * In the case of script failure, rather than just exiting quietly, you can define `logoff_command` to execute
+    * In the case of script failure, rather than just exiting quietly, you can define a `logoff_command` to execute to safely exit your character
   * Logging data
     * Define `log_file` and all script output will be written to this file for later analysis/debugging
   * Triggers
-    * A powerful regex trigger based system let's you match inputs and autogenerate outputs.
+    * A powerful regex trigger based system lets you match inputs and autogenerate outputs.
 See the example below to see how to use this feature

 ## Sample requirements script